-When pasta cooks, it releases starches which thicken the liquid.
+When pasta cooks, it releases starches that thicken the liquid.
 Most of the liquid is absorbed into the pasta, so what’s left is a thicker form of the cooking liquid which coats the pasta and other ingredients.
 You can make it a cheese sauce by adding a few handfuls of shredded cheese.

 One Pot Pasta Helpful Tips and FAQs

 - What type of pot do you use for one pot pasta?
 I have a couple of heavy bottomed 5-quart pots from Le Creuset that I absolutely love and use all the time.
 They are great because they heat evenly and clean up well.
 A more budget friendly option, Cuisinart has one with great ratings.
 The other option is a large skillet with high sides, like this Calphalon saute pan.

 - What is the best way to reheat pasta?
 Reheating pasta with a cheesy sauce can be tricky.
 Add a couple of splashes of milk or cream per serving, then heat in the microwave at 50% power for several minutes, stirring at one minute intervals.
 This will keep the sauce nice and creamy.
 There’s nothing worse than a cheese sauce that has become curdled and separates.
 Heat in a pan on the stove over low heat is also a great option.

 - Don’t let it scorch.
 You want to stir the one pot pasta at least once while it’s cooking.
 Just a quick stir is fine to keep the pasta from sticking to the bottom of the pan and burning.